 The True Story of the Boxer and the Enterprise and the War of 1812

 Samuel Blyth was the youthful commander of His Britannic Majesty's brig Boxer, and William Burrows, younger still, commanded the USS Enterprise.
-Both men valued honor over life and death, and on this day their commitment would be put to the ultimate test.
+Both men valued honor above all, and on this day their commitment would be put to the ultimate test.

-The battle between the Boxer and the Enterprise would be the only major sea engagement of the War of 1812 witnessed by people on land, and, though it lasted less than an hour, was a brutal contest whose outcome was uncertain.
-When the cannon smoke cleared, good men had been lost, and the U.S. Navy's position in the war had changed.
+Though it lasted less than an hour, the battle between the Boxer and the Enterprise was a brutal contest whose outcome was uncertain.
+When the cannon smoke cleared, good men had been lost, and the U.S. Navy's role in the war had changed.

 "David Hanna's Knights of the Sea is the finest kind of narrative history - thoroughly researched, informative and a plain good read.
 Hanna takes a dramatic but little known incident, the battle between the small men-of-war Boxer and Enterprise, and uses that event to explore the lives of two men, the captains of the ships, and two navies, the British navy at the peak of its power and domination, and the nascent navy of the United States, just feeling its oats.
 Knights of the Sea will not disappoint any who love a good rousing history, or any who are drawn to the fascinating world of combat under sail."